g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 <!--  -->
     	The relatively small <i>active</i> effort on many questions (at most only a few hundred lifetimes, and more often much less than one) is a good argument for it not being impossible to solve philosophical questions.
 (Less-likely impossible in proportion to neglect.)
 Also there's <a href="{{dai}}">the importance of</a> <a href="{{zhu}}">non-perverse philosophy</a> for making a future artificial intelligence; it doesn't need to be right or definite, but it needs to land in a non-insane part of philosophical space.<br><br>
 <!--  -->
-    	I've left the piece up, since many of the individual rebuttals to common bad arguments still hold.
+    	I've left it up, since many of the individual rebuttals to common bad arguments still hold.
 	</div>
 </div>